 Environment-Based Testing in Action With Parasoft SOAtest

-So let’s look at this in action.
+So, let’s look at this in action.
 Parasoft SOAtest supplies an environment manager that visually displays the execution environment for the application under test.
-Shown below is an example with an application, in its environment, connected to dependencies.
+Shown below is an example of an application in its environment, connected to dependencies.
 Each component in the environment can be provisioned as live or virtualized as needed, depending on the stability and availability of those components.

-Once an environment is provisioned, a set of API and UI interactions are executed against the application under test.
-Results are captured, recorded, and compared to expected results within the IDE and in the Parasoft web portal, where the environment manager utility acts as the hub for functional testing.
+Once a test environment is provisioned, a set of API and UI interactions are executed against the application under test.
+Results are captured, recorded, and compared to expected results within the IDE and in the Parasoft web portal, where the Environment Manager utility acts as the hub for functional testing.

 The API test reports that are generated indicate both failures and test coverage information.
 Failures mean that new functionality is broken, or that there’s an issue with a test.
 The root cause of these failures can be traced from the failure here to the appropriate API.
-Test coverage information is important because it indicates missing tests, and potentially shipping code that is untested.
+Test coverage information is important because it indicates missing tests, and potentially shipping untested code.

 The Role of Service Virtualization

 Errors also arise from missing dependencies.
 This is where service virtualization comes into play.
-It’s often not possible to have live dependencies available for testing, perhaps because they aren’t ready yet or it’s difficult and time consuming to duplicate from the production environment.
-But to assure high-quality applications within schedule and budget constraints, it’s essential to have unrestrained access to a trustworthy and realistic test environment, which includes the application under test and all of its dependent components (e.g. APIs, 3rd-party services, databases, applications, and other endpoints).
+It’s often not possible to have live dependencies available for testing, perhaps because they aren’t ready yet or it’s difficult and time-consuming to duplicate from the production environment.
+But to assure high-quality applications within schedule and budget constraints, it’s essential to have unrestrained access to a trustworthy and realistic test environment, which includes the application under test and all of its dependent components like APIs, third-party services, databases, applications, and other endpoints.

-Service virtualization enables software teams to get access to a complete test environment, including all critical dependent system components, as well as alter the behavior of those dependent components in ways that would be impossible with a staged test environment — enabling you to test earlier, faster, and more completely.
-It also allows you to isolate different layers of the application for debugging and performance testing, but we’re not going to get into that as much today.
+Service virtualization enables software teams to get access to a complete test environment, including all critical dependent system components, as well as alter the behavior of those dependent components in ways that would be impossible with a staged test environment, enabling you to test earlier, faster, and more completely.
+It also allows you to isolate different layers of the application for debugging and performance testing, but we’re not going to get into that as much here.